Home Insurance for those with a CCJ

 Taking into consideration there is a CCJ in place we will still look to offer flexible payment terms on our home insurance policies in as many circumstances as we can.
 When you get a quote with CoverBuilder, you’ll get an instant decision along with all the payment options we can offer you for home insurance with a CCJ.

-- Insurance for people with poor credit history
+- Insurance with poor or bad credit history and pay monthly options

 - Only basic details required to complete quote